openKolibri/halo-90/readme.md

 **Testing, process optimization and verification is still in progress.**

 #### Magents
-The magents are 6mmx1mm N52 neodynium magnets that are glued in with UHU Max Repair Extreme adhesive.
-They are coated in Ni-Cu-Ni, at around 12um.
+The magents are `6 mm x 1 mm` `N52` neodynium magnets that are glued in with UHU Max Repair Extreme adhesive.
+They are coated in `Ni-Cu-Ni`, at around `12 um`.
 The magnets are a very tight fit in their countersinks and are glued in to fit securely.
 They have a fixed orientation between both parts made, so swapping tops or bottoms with other sets is possible.
 There are few adhesives that work well when bonding two materials together that are already difficult to glue.

 ![6x1-magents]